-Because of its craggy coastline and numerous coastal islands, Washington State has about 28,000 miles of shoreline, all of which are heavily regulated.
-The state’s Shoreline Management Act requires coastal cities and counties to adopt “shoreline master programs” (SMPs) that restrict development and use of property within 200 feet of the ordinary high water mark in order to protect natural and cultural resources.
+Washington state has about 28,000 miles of shoreline, all of which are heavily regulated under several state and local laws.
+One such law, the state’s Shoreline Management Act (SMA), directs coastal cities and counties to adopt and regularly update their Shoreline Master Programs (SMPs) to regulate new development within 200 feet of the ordinary high water mark in order to protect natural and cultural resources.

 No files available.